MicrosoftDocs/microsoft-authentication-library-for-go/msal-go/design.md

 The public API is encapsulated in `apps/`.  `apps/` has 3 packages of interest to users:

-- `public/` - This is what MSAL calls the Public Application Client (service client)
+- `public/` - Covers the Public Application Client.
+These are apps that run on the user's computer, such as command line interface apps.
 - `confidential/` - This is what MSAL calls the Confidential Application Client (service)
 - `cache/` - This provides the interfaces that must be implemented to create persistent caches for any MSAL client